-The Muslim Student Association (MSA) and organizations like it have played a prominent role in the development of Muslim intellectuals, practitioners, and community leaders in North America.
+The Muslim Student Association (MSA) and organizations like it have played a prominent role in developing Muslim intellectuals, practitioners, and community leaders in North America.
 However, for decades, Black Muslim Students have noted and expressed feelings of marginalization within the safe spaces that MSAs are supposed to provide for all Muslim students.

-These reflect the marginalization that occurs more broadly in multi-racial Muslims spaces irrespective of age and background.
-This past weekend, the Muslim Anti-Racism Collaborative (MuslimARC) launched a hashtag called #BlackInMSA in an effort to amplify the voices of those who have been affected.
+These reflect the marginalization that occurs more broadly in multi-racial Muslim spaces irrespective of age and background.
+This past weekend, the Muslim Anti-Racism Collaborative (MuslimARC) launched a hashtag called #BlackInMSA to amplify the voices of those affected.

 MuslimARC is a racial justice education organization by and for Muslims.
 We see education as a garrison to address concerns of intra-Muslim racism.
-We see multiple opportunities now for MSAs to immediately begin to change the unhealthy and un-Islamic environments found within their spaces and to begin to foster genuine brotherhood and sisterhood on campus.
-We are here as a resource for MSAs and to highlight best practices and examples from around the country as to how MSAs can improve.
+We see multiple opportunities now for MSAs to immediately begin to change the unhealthy and un-Islamic environments within their spaces and foster genuine brotherhood and sisterhood on campus.
+We are here as a resource for MSAs and highlight best practices and examples from around the country regarding how MSAs can improve.